How do dynamic electricity tariffs work?

 Although wholesale prices can drop very low, sometimes to zero, your bill will still have fixed costs, so you will still pay something even if the dynamic tariff falls to zero.

-Under a dynamic electricity tariff, your bill will likely have three parts, two of which are fixed, and one of which is the dynamic price that tracks the wholesale price of electricity.
+Under a dynamic electricity tariff, your bill has three parts, two of which are fixed, and one of which is the dynamic price that tracks the wholesale price of electricity.

 It will include: